aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 operation takes a `PublishPacket` instance and returns a promise that contains a [PublishResult](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/PublishResult.html).
 The returned `PublishResult` will contain different data depending on the `QoS` used in the publish.

+> [!NOTE]
+> If you try to publish with the v2 MQTT5 client to a topic that is not allowed by a policy, you do not get the connection
+> closed but instead receive a PUBACK with a reason code.

 * For QoS 0 (AT_MOST_ONCE): Calling `getValue` will return `null` and the promise will be complete as soon as the packet has been written to the socket.
 * For QoS 1 (AT_LEAST_ONCE): Calling `getValue` will return a [PubAckPacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/PubAckPacket.html)